Key Deadlines, Compliance & Tax Updates

 Before Your First Financial Year-End

-Financial statements must be prepared before your first financial year-end.
-Specifically, these must comply with Singapore Financial Reporting Standards (International)—SFRS(I)s.
+Financial statements must be prepared before your first financial year‑end in compliance with Singapore Financial Reporting Standards (SFRS(I)s).
+These must comply with Singapore Financial Reporting Standards (International)—SFRS(I)s.
 Based on IFRS, these standards are nonetheless tailored for Singapore's regulatory environment.
 Ultimately, financial statement preparation is a core requirement of Singapore accounting requirements 2026.

 Your financial statements must include: